Learn about the value of Article 9 reorganizations for private equity investors and the impact they have on the seller’s subordinate debts.

 Win #2: Path to Exit

-You will scale your successful LOI deal-flow by incentivizing sellers with a path to a successful exit when they would otherwise be left facing a string of personal guarantees and bankruptcy and therefore, little incentive to close.
-How?
-The delta between the liquidated asset cost and the note can be strategically allocated back to your target seller to resolve personal guarantees.
+You will scale your successful LOI deal-flow by incentivizing sellers with a path to a successful exit when they would otherwise be left facing a string of personal guarantees and bankruptcy and therefore, have little incentive to close.

 Because your upfront costs are far lower, and the balance of seller compensation is performance-based, your portfolio will benefit from reduced exposure to those acquisitions that fail or underperform.